What is cellophane?

 Things have come a long way since the invention of cellophane...

-BOPP bags are food safe.
+BOPP bags are food grade.
 Nothing leaches in or out of the material so food is never tainted with a plastic smell or taste.

 This also means our bags are acid free / archival, which, along with their clarity, makes them the ideal product for artists and photographers looking for professional gallery quality packaging or magazine and stamp collectors looking to protect their valuable collections.